Dhanuir/myportfolio/README.md

 ## Maya Toolkit
 A wide variety of tools to make the job easier for artists and technical workers. <br />
+The toolkit contains close to 20 different tools for Mocap, Animation, Rigging, and Exporting. <br />

 Here's an example of one of the tools which imports a face mocap take and applies the data to the controllers which the animators can later fine-tune.<br />